 7. Alternatives to the levee: Many business places and residences have heeded these warnings and built to minimise the impact of flooding to a few days of inconvenience caused by flooded roads.
 Many of the older buildings have been replaced by buildings on pads or stilts above flood level – including fast food outlets in Emily Street, Aldi, TAFE College, accountants offices – and possible the Seymour Club.
 Some newer businesses have built on stilts that allow shaded parking underneath – a good response in a hot climate and one that could be copied by the retailers in town.
 The lack of a levee is clearly not deterring businesses in Seymour.

 8. Be prepared: People and businesses could be provided with information and support to be prepared physically, financially and emotionally for floods.
 In other words, prepare for floods as we prepare for fires.
-In particular, new buildings can be above flood levels and we would like to see some assessment of the alternatives before proceeding the levee.
+In particular, we through the Council should ensure that vulnerable people in the flood zone are assisted to prepare and withstand the impacts of the floods from the Goulburn River or Whiteheads Creek.

 9. Cost of the levee: The cost of the levee is very high but the benefits of the levee will only affect a small section of the town.
 A Goulburn flood would be only a minor inconvenience to most people in Seymour.
 Other people in the flood zone are prepared to take the risk – or, as mentioned earlier, are already prepared to minimise the impact of a flood.
 Council is asking beneficiaries of the levy about payment through some form of levy, but there are many people and businesses in the flood zones that have already taken action and would not want to pay for the levee.